Cardinals Nearing Extension With Carlos Martinez

-The Cardinals are set to finalize agreement with starter Carlos Martinez on a five-year, $51MM extension, per Jon Heyman of Fan Rag (via Twitter).
+The Cardinals are set to finalize agreement with starter Carlos Martinez on a five-year, $51MM extension, per Jon Heyman of Fan Rag (via Twitter and in a post).
+It is not yet clear whether it includes option years, Heyman notes.
 An announcement is expected tomorrow.
-The sides were said to be “making progress” in extension talks, according to a report from Ken Rosenthal of FOX Sports, who noted that a deal in excess of $50MM over five years was likely.
+The sides were said to be “making progress” in extension talks, according to a report from Ken Rosenthal of FOX Sports, who noted that a deal in excess of $50MM over five years was likely for the Octagon client.

 Martinez and the Cards have long been engaged on a long-term deal, and now won’t have to wait for Spring Training to wrap them up.
 The sides were set for a hearing over the 25-year-old’s first-year arbitration salary, with him filing for $4.25MM and the team submitting at $3.9MM.
 (MLBTR contributor Matt Swartz, for what it’s worth, wrote recently that he felt Martinez was worth a lot more in view of his arb comps.)